openSUSE/news-o-o/_posts/2009-10-27-sneak-peeks-at-opensuse-11-2-kde-4-3-experience-with-lubos-lunak.markdown

 Actually I've been so busy with openSUSE for the last year that I've had only little time to do something directly upstream.
-For this reason I'm really happy that there are people like Lucas Murray, Martin Gräßlin and others who keep moving KWin forward.
+For this reason I'm really happy that there are people like Lucas Murray, Martin GrÃ¤ÃŸlin and others who keep moving KWin forward.
 So, although I still try to at least keep on eye on KWin, I think it would be better to ask people who actually do the work.

  From the things worked on or mostly done for KDE 4.4 that I remember there are branches for adding window tabbing and window tiling to KWin and for decorations, besides merging of Oxygen forks Ozone and Nitrogen back into one decoration, there is also an SVG-based decoration called Aurorae that allows easy theming even for non-developers.